Hornsea: 20th century

 Much of the post war expansion was around south of Hornsea Bridge station, and west of Cliff Road to the north.
 By 1970 Hornsea's urban expansion had reached near the level maintained until the end of the 20th century.
 Housing was expanded to the west of the town off the B1244/Westgate on Cheyne Walk and later Cheyne Garth after the 1970s.
 The estate south of the town was expanded with the addition of Tansley Lane c.
 2000.

 A museum, The North Holderness Museum of Village Life (Hornsea Museum) was established in 1978, on Newbegin.
 Hornsea Pottery entered receivership in 1984 and after several changes of owner production ended in 2000.
 A visitor attraction was built at the site – in 1994 'Hornsea Freeport', a shopping attraction, was opened at the site.
 The town gained a swimming pool at 'Hornsea Leisure Centre' in 1996.

 21st century

 In 2009 Tesco submitted and had accepted an application to build a large store near Southgate.
 The store opened January 2012.

 By 2011, Hornsea's population was 8,432, increasing from 8,243 in 2001, and from 7,934 persons in 1991.

+In 2012, a former Methodist chapel was converted for use as the latest incarnation of Hornsea Town Hall.